liubrandon/liubrandon.github.io/_posts/2020-07-18-Introduction.md

 updated_date:
 ---

 This summer, I've had the pleasure of working as a Research Assistant to Prof. Lin Zhong and Jian Ding at the [Yale Efficient Computing Lab](http://yecl.org/).
 My project relates to wireless networks, and in particular, 5G and massive multiple-input multiple-output (MIMO).
-Massive MIMO involves using multiple antennas at the transmitter and reciever to improve throughput and spectral efficiency, and it's seen as a key technology enabling 5G mobile networks.<!--more-->
+Massive MIMO involves using multiple antennas at the transmitter and receiver to improve throughput and spectral efficiency, and it's seen as a key technology enabling 5G mobile networks.<!--more-->

 For the last few years, Jian has been developing Millipede, a new software approach to real-time massive MIMO baseband processing.
 Massive MIMO baseband processing is computationally intensive and typically done by specialized hardware such as [FPGAs](https://en.wikipedia.org/wiki/Field-programmable_gate_array).
 Because FPGAs are installed per base station, updating the technology (say, for the transition from LTE to 5G) currently involves going to each network tower and physically replacing hardware — an expensive and slow process.